 - The elections are usually associated with black money generation and circulation, with this scheme the funding of elections through nefarious ways will be hit

 - It is expected that with this move the Fiscal Deficit of the government may come down

 - Cons of Demonetization

-- For one all the black money is not stored in the form of cash only and secondly the measure takes care of result but not the cause-black money is generated mainly because of corruption and tax evasion.
+- For one all the black money is not stored in the form of cash only and secondly, the measure takes care of the result but not the cause-black money is generated mainly because of corruption and tax evasion.
 This measure controls the usage of black money but cannot control the causes

 - Sudden and huge demand for the new currencies

 - Panic amongst the common man (already we have seen the case wherein people have looted fair price shop in MP, Cash Carrying companies seeking higher insurance, etc). already the panic has led to people hoarding currencies which have further reduced the liquidity in the market

 - Black marketing of the new notes/currencies is on the rise